automl/learna_tools/README.md

 ### Installation from github repository

-When your system satisfies all requirements, you can install `LEARNA-tools` via pip, either directly within the `learna_tools` by running
+When your system satisfies all requirements, you can install `learna_tools` via pip, either directly within the `learna_tools` by running

 ```
 pip install .
 ```

-or from the PyPi package
+or from the PyPi package (coming soon)

 ```
 pip install learna_tools